SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 `$GLOBALS['egSBLBreadcrumbTrailStyleClass']` is used to assign a styling class to the breadcrumb trail.

-`$GLOBALS['egSBLMaxAntecedentHierarchyMatchDepth']` specifies the max depth for possible antecedents matches (`parent > grandparent > great-grandparent` etc.) that can be found relative to the selected page.
-If multiple parents or children are available for a subject then only one of each can be displayed due to the nature of the breadcrumb trail.

 `$GLOBALS['egSBLTryToFindClosestDescendant']` if enabled SBL will try to find the closest descendant (it will not work for subpages due to missing annotation information).